JonahGroendal/inverse-trs/README.md

 Gives more leverage

 ## Multi-collateral Stablecoin
-Create an sUSD/USD swap where sUSD is a blend of different synthetic USD assests, such as ones with different collateral types or collateralization ratios.
+Create a USDᵇˡᵉⁿᵈ/USD swap where USDᵇˡᵉⁿᵈ is a blend of different synthetic USD assests, such as ones with different collateral types or collateralization ratios.
-For example, combine esUSD (ETH-collateralized Synthetic USD) and lsUSD (LINK-collateralized Synthetic USD) into a single sUSD, and use that as the underlying asset in a sUSD/USD swap.
-The ssUSD created from the sUSD/USD swap will be able to hold its peg even if lsUSD or esUSD (and thus sUSD) lose their pegs.
+For example, combine USDᵉᵗʰ and USDˡⁱⁿᵏ into a single USDᵇˡᵉⁿᵈ, and use that as the underlying asset in a USDᵇˡᵉⁿᵈ/USD swap.
+The resulting USDᵘˢᵈ will be able to hold its peg even if USDˡⁱⁿᵏ or USDᵉᵗʰ (and thus USDᵇˡᵉⁿᵈ) lose their pegs.
-Those taking the other side of the trade are taking on the risk of sUSD losing its peg but are being compensated with interest payments.

 ## Comparison to existing projects
 ### MakerDAO
 The products offered by ESSA are very similar to those of MakerDAO but require zero maintainence, have no fees and are easier to conceptualize.
 Similar to DAI, ESSA's stablecoin is overcollateralized with an underlying asset such as ETH.
 And similar to a CDP, ESSA's protection seller pool token offers leveraged exposure to said underlying asset.
-But, unlike MakerDAO's CDPs, ESSA's unstablecoins are fungible just like any other token.
-They're liquid and can be bought or sold on exchanges with little hastle or premiums.
+But, unlike MakerDAO's CDPs, protection seller pool tokens are fungible just like any other They're liquid and can be bought or sold on exchanges with little hastle or premiums.
 #### Differences
 DAI is a soft-pegged stablecoin with a hard-pegged collateralization ratio.
 ESSA's USDᵉᵗʰ, is the opposite.
 It's hard pegged to its price feed but has a soft-pegged collateralization ratio.
 Similar to how the value of DAI is maintained, the collateralization ratio of USDᵉᵗʰ is maintained through adjustments to the intererest rate.
 Unlike DAI, the interest rate is updated according to an interst rate model.